ravermeister/lastfmtube/readme.txt

 +- conf -> Configuration Files and sqlite Database
 |   |
 |   +- settings.ini -> here you have to adjust the Youtube/Last.fm settings for the player.
-|   +- replace_strings.txt this file is checked when parsing the Song Title and Artist for searching the Song on YouTube.
+|   +- replace_strings.txt this file is checked when parsing the Song Title and Artist
+|      for searching the Song on YouTube.
+You can define replacements
-|       you can define replacements for a specific part of a song here e.g. remove [unnknown] from all Song Titles.
+|      for a specific part of a song here e.g. remove [unnknown] from all Song Titles.
 |   +- lasttube.db - this is the sqlite Database (will be created automatically)
-+- themes -> place new themes into this directory. simply copy an existing theme directory and rename it to your new theme name
++- themes -> place new themes into this directory.
-+- locale -> here you can localize the Strings. currently supported langs: english and german
-             to create a new language, copy an existing language file and rename it to the country specific code, e.g. locale_nl.properties for netherland.
-Translate all Strings and add it to the locale.info file in the format:
+             simply copy an existing theme directory and rename it to your new theme name +- locale -> here you can localize the Strings. currently supported langs: english and german to create a new language, copy an existing language file and rename it to the country specific code, e.g. locale_nl.properties for netherland.
-	     nl netherlands
-+- images -> all used images
+             Translate all Strings and add it to the locale.info file in the format: nl netherlands +- images -> all used images
 +- includes -> all includes files (youtube php api lastfm helper classes etc.)
 +- js -> all required js files